onelogin/terraform-provider-onelogin/docs/resources/onelogin_apps.md

   The attribute is computed as well as optional, so a policy assigned in the OneLogin admin UI is left alone by a configuration that does not mention `policy_id`.
-The cost of that is that an assignment cannot be taken off through Terraform: OneLogin wants `policy_id` sent as `null` to unassign and refuses `0`, and a `null` is not something the provider can currently send. `policy_id = 0` is rejected during validation rather than failing the apply with a 422.
-Assign a different app policy, or clear the assignment in the OneLogin admin UI.
+The cost of that is that *removing* the argument does not unassign the policy — it leaves the last value in place.
+Write `policy_id = 0` to unassign.
+OneLogin refuses a literal `0` and wants `null` for this, so the provider sends the `null` on your behalf.

   ```hcl
   resource "onelogin_policies" "finance_app" {